Paroxysmisch/genome-assembly/dissertation/main.typ

 We start from the edge whose starting read is at the lowest position along the genome and perform a @bfs from it, storing the visited nodes.
 From this set of visited nodes, another @bfs is performed starting from the node representing the read at the highest genomic position.
 Edges traversed by both of the @bfs:pl belong to the optimal assembly (called _optimal-edges_).
 If there are multiple connected components in the overlap graph, the process is repeated.
 The _optimal-edges_ are labeled as belonging to the final assembly (true)---all other edges are labeled false.

 === Overlap graph masking and partitioning
-Masking and partitioning is performed during training only, with the entire graph used for performing inference.
+Masking and partitioning are performed during training only, with the entire graph used for performing inference.
 Masking is performed as a form a data augmentation to cheaply produce different sets of reads and the corresponding overlap graph.
 For every training step, $0$--$20%$ of the overlap graph's nodes, and corresponding edges, are removed.
-This simulates varying levels of read coverage up to the original $times #h(0em) 60$.
+This simulates varying levels of read coverage (number of times each base in the genome is sampled on average) up to the original $times #h(0em) 60$.

 Additionally, since the entire overlap graph contains $>100,000$ nodes, and cannot fit onto @gpu memory, `METIS` @metis-paper partitioning is used to divide the overlap graph.
 Note that inference is performed on the @cpu, which is able to access the system's abundant main memory, and so graph partitioning is not required.